kwstat/lucid/README.md

 The 'lucid' package provides a simple function to improve the format of floating-point numbers for humans.
 The 'lucid()' function is primarily a _formatting_ function similar to 'round' and 'signif', but output is always character.

+Note: The `lucid` package was created before the `tibble` package.
+The `tibble` package now uses a similar style of formatting dataframes.

 Key features:

 * Simple to use.